utensil/blog/content/posts/transformer/index.md

 For visual tasks, the attention mechanism is often used to focus on a small region or some closely related regions of an image.
 For text tasks, it could be used to focus on the relationship between words in one sentence or close context.
 For multi-modal tasks, it could relate within a modality or between modalities.

 The amount of attention is quantified by learned weights given by a so-called attention matrix $A \in \mathbb{R}^{\seq \times \seq}$.

+We can think of the attention weights as probabilities and the input sequence as a set of random variables.
+The attention weights represent the probability of each token attending to other tokens in the sequence.
+In this view, the output is the expected value of the input sequence with respect to the attention distribution:

+$$
+Y = \mathbb{E}[Y|X] = \nsum{\seq}{p(Y|X) X}
+$$

-The output is usually formed as a weighted average, compactly written as a matrix product:
+This is equivalent to taking the weighted average of the input sequence using the attention weights, compactly written as a matrix product:

 $$
 Y^{(m)} = A^{(m)} X^{(m-1)}